SheriefAlaa/glorified_csv_parser/README.md

 ### Genserver that process a csv file

 - Creates a new DB record if it was a new.
+D
 - Updated a previous one
 - Validates uniqueness of name D
 - Validates required information